 Charts 4A and 4B are similar to Charts 3A and 3B, but plot the cumulative numbers of deaths, since week 13.
-They show that cumulative excess mortality at week 39 is similar to week 36.
-It remains higher than the cumulative number of deaths where COVID-19 was mentioned on the death certificate.
+They show that cumulative excess mortality has increased in recent weeks.
+Cumulative excess mortality remains slightly higher than the cumulative number of deaths where COVID-19 was mentioned on the death certificate, although this gap has narrowed to 223 in week 44.